darshan106/Personal-Finance-Dashboard/README.md

 2. **Categorize Transactions:** The `categorize_expenses.py` notebook categorizes the generated transactions into categories like "Salary," "Entertainment," "Food and Drinks," etc., using a Local Language Model (LLM) – Ollama2.

-3. **Visualize Data in Dashboard:** The `dashboard.ipynb` file takes the categorized transactions and displays them in an interactive dashboard using Plotly and Panel, providing a visual analysis of the user's income and expenses.
+3. **Visualize Data in Dashboard:** The `dashboard.py` file takes the categorized transactions and displays them in an interactive dashboard using Plotly and Panel, providing a visual analysis of the user's income and expenses.

 ---